bunkerity/bunkerweb/docs/security-tuning.md

 |    `EMAIL_LETS_ENCRYPT`    | `contact@{FIRST_SERVER}` | Email to use when generating certificates.
 Let's Encrypt will send notifications to that email like certificate expiration.                                        |
 | `USE_LETS_ENCRYPT_STAGING` |           `no`           | When set to `yes`, the staging server of Let's Encrypt will be used instead of the production one.
 Useful when doing tests to avoid being "blocked" due to limits. |

+Full Let's Encrypt automation is fully working with stream mode as long as you open the `80/tcp` port from the outside.
+Please note that you will need to use the `LISTEN_STREAM_PORT_SSL` setting in order to choose your listening SSL/TLS port.

 ### Custom certificate

+STREAM support :white_check_mark:

 If you want to use your own certificates, here is the list of related settings :